cherlesmd/ACM-WORDLE/README.md

 # ACM-WORDLE-Project

 v 1.0
 In src/wordle run javac *.java
-Then java STartWOrlde to start program
+Then java StartWorlde to start program